Starcounter/Docs/docs/topic-guides/blendable-web-apps/sessions.md

 When this is used, the client can send HTTP requests using the `PATCH` verb \([HTTP PATCH method](http://tools.ietf.org/html/rfc5789)\) or use WebSocket to send and receive patches.

-To enable this, the session needs to know which `Json` instance should be considered the root viewmodel.
-If the [PartialToStandalone middleware](https://github.com/Starcounter/Docs/blob/2ffb62f69111b62d73cc9493ef5f190250aa8729/guides/network/middleware#partialtostandalonehtmlprovider) is used, the root viewmodel will be automatically assigned to the session based on the `Json`instance returned from a handler.
+To enable this, the session needs to know which `Json` instance should be considered the root view-model.
+If the [PartialToStandalone middleware](https://github.com/Starcounter/Docs/blob/2ffb62f69111b62d73cc9493ef5f190250aa8729/guides/network/middleware#partialtostandalonehtmlprovider) is used, the root view-model will be automatically assigned to the session based on the `Json`instance returned from a handler.

 To specify which `Json` instance to use as the root, use the `SetClientRoot` extension method from the `Starcounter.XSON.Advanced` namespace.
 It's called on a `Session` object with a `Json` instance as the argument.